smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 An IBM i operator or administrator may decide that a tracked or queued job must be manually released from the LSAM job tracking system, rather than waiting until the problem with OpCon, or with the job tracking/queuing configuration, has been solved.
 If this decision is made, the LSAM will attempt to report to OpCon that the tracked or queued job was manually released so that OpCon can update the job status in the OpCon schedule.

-#### Manually Releasing a Tracked or Queued Job
+### Manually Releasing a Tracked or Queued Job
 1. Log on to an IBM i workstation with a user profile that has LSAM Administrator privileges.
 2. It is possible to work with tracked jobs from command entry or from the LSAM menu system.
 3. From command entry, enter the command **SMAGPL/WRKTRKJOB**.
-    a.
-It is not necessary Ensure that the LSAM environment library list is in effect for the command entry session.
+    - It is not necessary Ensure that the LSAM environment library list is in effect for the command entry session.
 The LSAM sets a system-wide control value that tells the WRKTRKJOB command which LSAM environment is active for Job Tracking.
 4. From the LSAM menu system, enter the LSAM menu system by entering the command **SMAGPL/STRSMA**.
 5. Enter **1** to choose the **Job Tracking menu**.
 6. Enter **2** to work with **Job track logs (WRKTRKJOB)**.
 7. Work with Tracked Jobs, use the Job Track Logs list display function keys and operational fields to locate the record(s) pertaining to the desired Job Tracking Number.
-    a.
-Remember, the Job Tracking Number is not the same as the IBM i job number.
+    - Remember, the Job Tracking Number is not the same as the IBM i job number.
 In fact, the IBM i job number is not determined until after a tracked or queued job has been released for execution.
 8. Examine the job status to be sure the job has not already been released.
-    a.
-The [Sts] column in the list display shows the status value in effect for each job log entry that applies to a job number.
+    - The [Sts] column in the list display shows the status value in effect for each job log entry that applies to a job number.
-    b.
-Option 5=Display detail may be used to view the interpretation of the job status field.
+    - Option 5=Display detail may be used to view the interpretation of the job status field.
 9. A tracked or queued job may be manually released from either the list display or the details display.
-    a.
-From the list display, type option 6=Release job next to any log entry for the desired job number and press \<**Enter**\> to initiate the release process.
+    - From the list display, type option 6=Release job next to any log entry for the desired job number and press \<**Enter**\> to initiate the release process.
-    b.
-From the log entry details display, the function key F22=RLSJOB (release job) may be used to initiate the release process.
+    - From the log entry details display, the function key F22=RLSJOB (release job) may be used to initiate the release process.
 10. A window appears requesting whether the job should be released into Hold status in an IBM i job queue.
-    a.
-If "N" (no) is specified for the HOLD option, the job will begin execution immediately after pressing \<**Enter**\> from the HOLD window display.
+    - If "N" (no) is specified for the HOLD option, the job will begin execution immediately after pressing \<**Enter**\> from the HOLD window display.
-    b.
-A message normally appears at the bottom of the display reporting the IBM i submitted job ID.
+    - A message normally appears at the bottom of the display reporting the IBM i submitted job ID.
 11. The LSAM programs will attempt to report the manual job release to OpCon.
 This automatic activity is not visible from IBM i command entry, but the results may appear in the OpCon AdHoc schedule entry, if this job name appears on that schedule.

 ## Enabling True Passive Tracking

 In many ways, the True Passive type of job tracking is the same as the Job Tracking type.
 It requires similar preparation and it is also constrained in the same ways as Tracking (versus Queuing).
 Passive job tracking cannot take advantage of the  Queuing features because the IBM i job is already started before OpCon is notified about the job.
 Passive job tracking uses the Alternate Job Notify technique instead of the SBMJOB exit program technique to detect job starts.

-#### Set Up True Passive Job Tracking
+### Set Up True Passive Job Tracking
 1. Log on to an IBM i workstation with a user profile that has LSAM Administrator privileges.
 2. Enter the LSAM menu system by entering the command **STRSMA**.
 3. Enter **6** to choose the **LSAM Management menu** in the SMA Main Menu.